-B4 Internal drop temperature simulation in M-AL
+B4 Simulation of the internal drop temperature in the M-AL

 In M-AL experiments the continuous sharp surface temperature drop caused by the adaptation to the significantly colder environment results in a temperature difference in the drop interior.
 Therefore, the temperature at the drop surface is lower than close to the drop center.
-Since the drop temperature was determined in the M-AL experiments by measuring the surface 710 temperature by means of an infrared thermometer, the actual (internal) temperature experienced by ice nucleating particles

-- inside the drop is higher than the measured value.
-This measurement artifact might falsify the experimentally determined temperature dependence of the ice nucleating ability.
+Since the drop temperature was determined in the M-AL experiments by measuring the surface temperature by means of an infrared thermometer, the actual (internal) temperature experienced by ice-nucleating particles inside the drop is higher than the measured value.
+This measurement artifact might falsify the experimentally determined temperature dependence of the ice-nucleating ability.
 In order to estimate this experimental issue, a simulation was carried out based on the theoretical formulation of the temperature adaptation given above and on heat conduction inside the liquid drop.
-The drop volume was split into 10 layers of equivalent radii and the heat conduction among the layers was calculated by - 715 solving the transient heat equation
+The drop volume was split into 10 layers of equivalent radii, and the heat conduction among the layers was calculated by solving the transient-heat equation: